onaio/onadata/privacy.md

 You are able to view, change and remove your data associated with your profile.
 If you wish to delete your account please contact us at support@ona.io and we will assist you in this request as soon as possible.

 Minors and children under the age of 13 should not use Ona.
-By using the Website, you represent that you above 13 and have the legal capacity to enter into a binding agreement.
+By using the Website, you represent that you are above the age of 13 and have the legal capacity to enter into a binding agreement.

 ### User Data